microsoft/dynamics-365-contact-center/docs/SDKAPIs/classes/DataverseModule.md

 **`Throws`**

-Throws an error if `entityLogicalName`, r `options` are missing or invalid
+Throws an error if `entityLogicalName`, `options` are missing or invalid

 **`Example`**